Hindsight, as the old cliche' goes, is 20/20.

 Why he belongs: Bingham drew plenty of praise from area coaches, several of whom said he was the most fundamentally sound quarterback in the Chattahoochee Valley and had as much talent as any quarterback in Columbus in the last decade.

-You can make the argument that, if I was looking for another QB ready for a standout season, I could have gone with Jordan's Safari Evans or ChattCo's David Cochran.
+In hindsight: You can make the argument that, if I was looking for another QB ready for a standout season, I could have gone with Jordan's Safari Evans or ChattCo's David Cochran.
 Sure, those two probably belonged on the list if it were any longer.
 But Bingham got rave reviews from all the Columbus-area coaches who I spoke with while whittling this list down.
 He ended up missing a few games at the beginning of the season to yet another leg injury, and his 2009 didn't turn out as well as a few other local QBs' as Columbus went 2-8 overall and he passed for 1,129 yards and six TDs.
 But if you've seen him play, it would be hard to deny Bingham had all the tools to succeed at the position on a team with a little more experience and depth.
 I had a few readers question me about this pick, so I felt vindicated when Bingham earned a preferred walk-on spot at Georgia over the summer.

 Height/weight: 6-3, 185